pangenome/odgi/docs/rst/commands/odgi_paths.rst

   With the latter, it prints an additional, first column   **group.name** to stdout.

 | **-p, --delim-pos**\ =\ *N*
-| Consider a specific occurrence of the delimiter specified with **-D, --delim** to obtain the
+| Consider the N-th occurrence of the delimiter specified with **-D, --delim** to obtain the
   group identifier.
-Specify 0 for the 1st occurrence (default), 1 for the 2nd occurrence, ..."
+Specify 1 for the 1st occurrence (default)."

 Path Modification Options
 ---------------------